369 REVIEWS

 Could This Lead to a Search?

-It's important to note that ordering you out of the vehicle does not automatically give the officer the right to search your car.
-Searches require separate legal justifications, such as probable cause, a search warrant, or consent.
-However, if the officer notices something illegal in plain view when you exit the vehicle (such as drugs or weapons), that could justify a search under the plain view doctrine.
-More information on inventory searches can be found on our blog.
+Ordering you out of the vehicle does not give the officer the right to search your car.
+A search needs its own justification: probable cause, a warrant, or your consent.
+If the officer spots something illegal in plain view as you step out, like drugs or a weapon, that can justify a search under the plain view doctrine.
+Our blog covers inventory searches in more detail.

 Similarly, if the officer has a reasonable suspicion that you may be armed, they could perform a limited frisk for weapons - this is commonly known as a Terry Frisk